 - list of medication

 These are just some of your basic needs during a disaster.
 Also, don’t forget some entertainment for the family.
-We know from the Katrina crisis, these are stressful times but being prepared lessens your stress.
+We know from the Katrina crisis, and the Covid-19 pandemic these are stressful times but being prepared lessens your stress.

 What about the community?

 Are you thinking, the school district is prepared, and my family and I are prepared for the next disaster, but what about my community?
 Great thinking!
 Are you interested in getting your community/neighborhood prepared for the next disaster?
-If so, contact Sgt.
-Eric Greene.
-Please include the following information in the email: organization's name and a contact person's name, phone number, and e-mail address.
+If so, contact Commander Eric J. Greene Sr. Please include the following information in the email: organization's name and a contact person's name, phone number, and e-mail address.